Canada’s Global Talent Stream: Addressing High-Skilled Labor Needs in STEM

-The Minister of Employment, Workforce Development and Labour has marked the one year anniversary of the Global Talent Scheme Visa by adding three new job positions to the Global Talent Occupations List.
-By granting more jobs the visa continues to address the highly skilled labour market needs of innovative employers in Canada.
-The job positions will be in the STEM industry (science, technology, engineering, mathematics).
+The Global Talent Stream/Scheme Visa in Canada celebrates its one-year anniversary by expanding its reach with three new job positions added to the Global Talent Occupations List.
+This visa continues to address the demands of innovative employers in Canada’s highly skilled labor market, with a focus on the STEM industry (science, technology, engineering, mathematics).

-The two year Global Talent Stream gives companies in Canada the talent edge and advantage they need to scale up and be more innovative.
-When employers choose this stream to employ they get priority in processing and flexible recruitment requirements to help them hire the right workers faster.
-It will allow them to bring in top talent to Canada, that possess specialised skills work who are skilled in occupations where there is a strong demand for workers.
-Employers using this stream are eligible for faster work permit processing, making Canada a much more attractive and welcoming place for all highly skilled workers who are in demand.
-The pilot project support the Canadian economy by allowing businesses to get the expertise they need as soon as they need it and allows other Canadians to learn and work alongside some of the world’s bets talent.
+The Global Talent Stream is a two-year program that empowers Canadian companies with the edge and advantage they need to scale up and drive innovation.
+Employers opting for this stream gain priority in processing and more flexible recruitment requirements, enabling them to hire the right workers quickly.
+This stream allows employers to bring in top talent possessing specialized skills in occupations with a high demand for workers.
+Utilizing this stream grants eligibility for faster work permit processing, making Canada an attractive and welcoming destination for highly skilled workers in demand worldwide.
+The pilot project supports the Canadian economy by providing businesses with the expertise they need when they need it, while also providing opportunities for other Canadians to learn and work alongside some of the world’s best talents.

-One of the components of the stream is that workers must commit to creating lasting benefits for the Canadian workforce.
-Employers must write up a Labour Markets Benefit Plan which outlines commitments such as job creation, knowledge transfer which will prove to benefit the Canadian economy.
-As of April the 30th 2018 the Employment and Social Development Canada department has worked with various employers and have successfully created 500 employer specific Labour Market Benefit Plans outlining the activities they will have to undertake in order to meet their commitments.
-The commitments that have been made in these plans include creating over 27,000 jobs for permanent Canadian residents and investing over $41 million in skills and training.
+One critical aspect of the Global Talent Stream is that workers must commit to creating lasting benefits for the Canadian workforce.
+Employers are required to develop a Labor Markets Benefit Plan outlining their commitments, such as job creation and knowledge transfer, which will contribute to the Canadian economy.
+Since April 30th, 2018, the Employment and Social Development Canada department has collaborated with various employers to successfully create 500 employer-specific Labor Market Benefit Plans, detailing the activities they will undertake to fulfill their commitments.
+These plans include creating over 27,000 jobs for permanent Canadian residents and investing more than $41 million in skills and training.